leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

 #### 6.2.2.
 Results

-The models fail to grok within 1K steps without the use of projection maps or weight constraints, which is consistent with previous results.
-They also fail to grok with the matrix sign function as the projection map, indicating that constraining the weights to the Stiefel manifold is too strong of a constraint.
+Without projection maps or weight constraints, the models fail to grok on both tasks with 1K steps, which is consistent with previous results (Prieto et al., 2025).
+They also fail to grok with the matrix sign function as the projection map, suggesting that constraining the weights to the Stiefel manifold is too strong of a constraint.

-Interestingly, simply capping the RMS norms of the embeddings already allows the models to grok and rapidly at that: the median steps-to-grok for both tasks are 345 and 334.5 steps, respectively.
-The downside is that the models have three orders of magnitude larger Lipschitz bounds, making them *very* sensitive to the inputs.
+Interestingly, simply capping the RMS norms of the embeddings already allows the models to grok and rapidly at that: the median steps-to-grok for both the add-mod-133 and mul-mod-113 tasks are 227 and 233 steps, respectively.
+The downside is that the models have four to five orders of magnitude larger Lipschitz bounds, making them *very* sensitive to the inputs.
 We now treat this as our baseline.

-Finally, spectral normalization, spectral hardcapping, and spectral clipped weight decay all also allow the models to grok consistently within 1K steps.
-Larger $\lambda$ leads to lower-Lipschitz (i.e., more stable) models that grok relatively slower and vice versa.
-Another interesting observation is that with $\lambda = \frac{1}{3}$, the models not only grok faster compared to baseline, but also have much lower Lipschitz bounds, on par with stronger constraints.
+Finally, spectral normalization, spectral hardcapping, and spectral clipped weight decay all also allow the models to grok consistently on both tasks within 1K steps.
+For spectral clipped weight decay, in particular, larger $\lambda$ leads to lower-Lipschitz (i.e., more stable) models that grok relatively slower and smaller $\lambda$ leads to higher-Lipschitz (i.e., less stable) models that grok relatively faster.
+And this trade-off between stability of the trained model and speed-to-grok seems to be predictable.

 ### 6.3 NanoGPT Speedrun results [Under Construction]